Photo by Joakim Jakobsen

 Made in Sweden is a collection of essays where she thoroughly examines Swedish image and self-image and reveals some uncomfortable national truths and lies along the way.

 Elisabeth Åsbrink has been awarded Torgny Segerstedt’s Freedom Pen, Lifeguard of the Year, Lotten von Kræmer’s prize from Samfundet De Nio and Karin Gierow’s prize from the Swedish Academy.
-She contributes criticism and essays in Dagens Nyheter, Weekendavisen, La Repubblica, Morgenbladet, New York Times, AEON Magazine, The Dial and The Guardian, among others.
+She contributes criticism and essays in Dagens Nyheter, Weekendavisen, La Repubblica, Morgenbladet and New York Times, among others.